hoon-node/Node-Setup/Speedrun Any%.md

     * Install `openssl` package
     * Initialize the application configuration *${HOME}/.sentinelnode/config.toml*
     * Initialize the WireGuard configuration *${HOME}/.sentinelnode/wireguard.toml*
+    * Initialize the WireGuard configuration *${HOME}/.sentinelnode/v2ray.toml*
     * Create a self-signed TLS certificate
     * Move the created TLS keys
     * Ask you for your moniker and add it in the config.toml
-    * Ask you for the price you want to charge and add it in the config.toml
     * Check for your IP to add it to the remote_url in the config.toml
     * Look for your API port and add it to the remote_url in the config.toml
-    * Look for your Wireguard port
+    * Look for your Wireguard port for the starting command
+    * Look for your v2ray port for the starting command
     * Ask you for your keyname and create a wallet with it
     * Give you an output with your seedphrase and (node)wallet **!!SAVE IT!!**
     * Give you an output with your starting command